πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 UsernameDownlinkWhen to Use

-onemesh❌ DisabledMost users - safe mode
+onemesh❌ DisabledMost users - safe mode, uplink only

-onemeshzβœ… Zero-hopIf you need internet data but won’t rebroadcast over radio
+onemeshzβœ… Zero-hopIf you need internet data but won’t rebroadcast over radio (zero-hop policy)

-onemeshdβœ… FullOnly for integrations, connecting network segments; not recommended for regular nodes
+onemeshdβœ… FullOnly for integrations, connecting network segments; not recommended for regular nodes - adds airtime load

 πŸ“‘ LoRa and Channel Settings